 Food, Drink & Entertainment

-Cycle Oregon provides three hearty and well-balanced meals each day during the event, with plenty of choices.
-Both dinner and breakfast are served at the overnight site, and lunch is served on the course.
+Cycle Oregon provides hearty and well-balanced breakfasts and dinners at each overnight site.
+On the course, there are three Rest Stops with a variety of food and drink options to keep you fueled.
+Each Rest Stop will be a little different and will include fresh fruits, snacks, breads & spreads, and other treats.
 We know that riding all those miles requires a lot of calories, and we don’t leave you short on that count.
 We offer vegetarian options at each meal; if you have other dietary concerns, please let us know in advance.
 Our daily menus will be posted here as soon as they are finalized, usually by early summer.

 - Breakfast: 5:30 – 8:30 a.m.